TriLogic/EasyJSON.COM/README.md

 To Do:
   1) Implement code to replace a item in JSONArray by numeric index key
-  2) Implment code to replace an item in JSONObject by string key
+  2) Implement code to replace an item in JSONObject by string key

 ~Enjoy